babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Email for C++.md

 - Add [display or audio reminder](https://docs.aspose.com/display/emailcpp/Working+with+Outlook+Calendar+Items) to email calendar items.
 - So many more [features](https://docs.aspose.com/display/emailcpp/Developer+Guide).

-## New Features in Version 19.9.0
+## Limitations and API Differences in Version 20.2

+Aspose.Email for C++ has some differences as compared to its equivalent .NET version of the API.
+This section contains information about all such functionality that is not available in the current release.

+The missing features are:

+- Microsoft Graph REST API v1.0
-- Support for Exchange Web Services (EWS) protocol.
+- Exchange WebDav API

-For the detailed notes, please visit [Aspose.Email for CPP 19.9 Release Notes](https://docs.aspose.com/display/emailcpp/Aspose.Email+for+CPP+19.9+Release+Notes).
+For the detailed notes, please visit [Aspose.Email for CPP 20.2 Release Notes](https://docs.aspose.com/display/emailcpp/Aspose.Email+for+CPP+20.2+Release+Notes).

 ## Read & Write Email Formats